Today's Articles

 EACO Mill baseball

-*On this date in 1900 the Waseca, Minnesota amateur baseball team won the Minnesota title with a 9-2 win over Saint Paul.
-Sponsored by Waseca’s EACO Mill, this was the first non-professional integrated baseball team in Minnesota and perhaps America.
+*On this date in 1900, the Waseca, Minnesota, amateur baseball team won the Minnesota title with a 9-2 win over Saint Paul.
+Sponsored by Waseca’s EACO Mill, this was Minnesota's first non-professional integrated baseball team and perhaps America.

 EACO Mill included three starting players who were Black.
 Bob Foote (catcher), W. J. Armstrong managed the team, R.P.
-Ward was president; and L.W.
+Ward was president, and L.W.
 Sterling was treasurer.
 They won the state amateur championship that centennial year.
 They played 57 games that season and won 42 of them.
-The team played the championship game that Summer Sunday in Lake Benton Minnesota with over 3,000 people from the small mill town coming over to see their guys win.
+The team played the championship game that Summer Sunday in Lake Benton, Minnesota, with over 3,000 people from the small mill town coming to see their guys win.

-In 1901 the team reached the peak of its fame, winning the amateur titles in Minnesota, Iowa and South Dakota.
-Thee on field rivalry between Waseca and Litchfield that year made the state championship series the greatest attraction for the southern Minnesota area at the time.
-The owner of the Lexington Park in St. Paul was offered a percentage to stage the game in the park.
-They refused saying they couldn't afford to pay the ushers out of what they figured the gate would bring.
-So Waseca and Litchfield rented the grounds for a flat $50.00 to the everlasting regret of the St. Paul Management.
-Special trains were run and the game drew over 10,000 people.
+In 1901 the team reached the peak of its fame, winning the amateur titles in Minnesota, Iowa, and South Dakota.
+That year, the on-field rivalry between Waseca and Litchfield made the state championship series the greatest attraction for the southern Minnesota area.
+The owner of Lexington Park in St. Paul was offered a percentage to stage the game in the park.
+They refused, saying they couldn't afford to pay the ushers out of what they figured the gate would bring.
+So Waseca and Litchfield rented the grounds for a flat for $50.00, to the everlasting regret of St. Paul Management.
+Special trains were run, and the game drew over 10,000 people.
 Waseca (with three starting Black players) beat Litchfield by that 9-2 score!

-Pictured 1900, left to right in back row is Bob Foote (catcher), Theodore Snyder (right field), Bill Joiner (short stop), C.R.
-Wattles (first base), S. Foster (left field) and Bob Mackey (third base).
+Pictured 1900, left to right in the back row is Bob Foote (catcher), Theodore Snyder (right field), Bill Joiner (shortstop), C.R.
+Wattles (first base), S. Foster (left field), and Bob Mackey (third base).
 Middle row: William Foster (center field), W.J.
 Armstrong (manager), William Veron (second base).
-Front row: William Brisbane (pitcher) and Ed Woods (pitcher).
-They played the best clubs in Minnesota, Iowa and Wisconsin, and even traveled to Chicago to play the Flandreau Indians and the Chicago Marquettes.
+In the front row are William Brisbane (pitcher) and Ed Woods (pitcher).
+They played the best clubs in Minnesota, Iowa, and Wisconsin and even traveled to Chicago to play the Flandreau Indians and the Chicago Marquette.

 Reference: